aave/risk-v3/asset-risk/price-discovery-requirements.md

 # Price Discovery

 The price update frequency results from the liquidation strategy.
 We follow a margin method, in which prices are refreshed every time the deviation crosses a certain threshold.
-We use [Chainlink](https://chain.link)’s decentralised oracles for the price feeds, the full adress repository is available [here](https://docs.chain.link/docs/ethereum-addresses/) and summarised below.
+We use [Chainlink](https://chain.link)’s decentralised oracles for the price feeds, the full address repository is available [here](https://docs.chain.link/docs/ethereum-addresses/) and summarised below.